wamp-proto/wamp-proto/rfc/text/advanced/ap_10_rpc_progressive_calls.md

 must also send the same `Request|id` with every `INVOCATION` to the *Callee*.

-The message flow for progressive call when *Callee* starts sending progressive call results immediately.
-Please note, that `YIELD` messages doesn't need to be aligned with `CALL`/`INVOCATION` messages.
+The following message flow illustrates a progressive call when *Callee* starts sending progressive call results immediately.
+Please note that `YIELD` messages don't need to be matched with `CALL`/`INVOCATION` messages.
 E.g. *Caller* can send a few `CALL` messages before starting to receive `RESULTS`, they do not need to be correlated.

 {align="left"}
 ,------.                  ,------.                 ,------.